-Personal access tokens (PATs) provide Tableau Server users the ability to create long-lived authentication tokens.
-The tokens allow users to run automation with Tableau REST APIs without requiring hard-coded credentials or interactive login.
+Personal access tokens (PATs) provide Tableau Cloud users the ability to create long-lived authentication tokens.
+The tokens allow users to run automation with Tableau REST APIs without requiring hard-coded credentials or interactive sign in.
 More information about using personal access tokens with Tableau REST APIs is at Signing In and Out (Authentication)(Link opens in a new window).

-Personal access tokens are not used for generic client access to the Tableau Online or tabcmd interfaces.
+Personal access tokens are not used for generic client access to Tableau Cloud.
+To use personal access tokens with tabcmd, install the new version of tabcmd from https://tableau.github.io/tabcmd/.

-Note: You must use a PAT, instead of user name and password, to make a REST API sign in request to Tableau Online with multi-factor authentication (MFA) enabled with Tableau authentication.
+Note: You must use a PAT, instead of user name and password, to make a REST API sign in request to Tableau Cloud with multi-factor authentication (MFA) enabled with Tableau authentication.

 We recommend creating personal access tokens for automated scripts and tasks that are created with Tableau REST API: